Muuuush/cpp-web-learn/README.md

 - High-performance network I/O
 - Decoupled logic layer and network I/O
 - Supporting multi-threaded logic processing (only one thread by default, you can changed it by passing the `ServerSetting` parameter when initialize the `Server`)
-- Dynamic update callback functions (This will pause the logic process temporally, please pay attention)
+- Dynamic update callback functions (This will pause the logic processing temporally, please pay attention)

 ## Setup Setting
 You can change the setting of server via `ServerSetting`